danielgtaylor/shorthand/README.md

 }
 ```

-This library has excellent test coverage and is additionally fuzz tested to ensure correctness and prevent panics.
+This library has excellent test coverage to ensure correctness and is additionally fuzz tested to prevent panics.

 ## Alternatives & Inspiration